Using the ArcGISOnlineServiceAreaCalculator

 2. Start Your Workflow

 Either read in your data using a reader or a FeatureReader, or create your own data in the workspace directly.
-We will be creating our data within FME using the GeometryReplacer in conjunction with the Creator.
+We will create our data in FME using the GeometryReplacer in conjunction with the Creator.
 Skip this step if you are using your own data that is prepared with point geometry.

 Add a Creator to the canvas, then connect a GeometryReplacer.
 In the GeometryReplacer parameters, set the Geometry Encoding to GeoJSON, then for Geometry Source, paste in the following: